vbugaevskii/IDAO-2019-muon-id/README.md

 | **Track 1** | 7613.14 | 7784.81 |
 | **Track 2** | 7253.11 | 7567.33 |

-Our team took the 10th place on private leaderboard acording to both tracks.
+Our team took the 10th place on the private leaderboard according to both tracks.

 **Note:** Original score is multiplied by 10 000.